 I am Ashish Desai (aka Mr. Doomsbuster), an Expert Engineer at JPMorgan Chase.
 I am a perfectionist and am passionate about web, Linux, machine learning, dev tools and developer productivity.
 I love programming and I am building my own version of Jarvis, I call it Bageera.
 I am a superhero movie fan and love writing with fountain pens.
 I dream of ending my purpose on earth by taking a spaceflight to Mars (probably in my self created iron-man like suit)!

 My passion for computing started at the age of eleven.
 Looking at those computer games excited me, as to how they worked.
 I quickly learnt that C is the mother of all programming languages and I started with this great book called Let Us C, by Yashwant Kanetkar it was an amazing experience.
 At college, I got knee deep into assembly language programming and I fell in love with it.
 I would teach assembly programming to other students, part time at college just for my love of it.
 Even to this day, I play with Arduino and Raspberry Pi in my home office workshop.
 I got campus recruited into Cognizant Technology Solutions and rapidly learnt several tools and technologies.
 I was put on several turn key projects including some of my first front end engineering projects using AJAX and the DOJO toolkits.
 That was ten years ago, since then the passion for frontend engineering has made home in my head.
 I have gained expertise in web technologies, frontend performance tuning and the ecosystem of tools and technologies around it.
 Well, during all these years there is this another thing that I cared a lot about and that was Developer Tooling & Productivity.
 You give me a new tool and within a few hours I would have clicked every possible menu option on the product, even if some of them would break the product to the extent of re-install.
 I quickly realized that having a good tool and doing things in a certain way is so important to producing output rapidly.
 If there is something that slowed me down consistently, I would do something about it.
 From as naïve as a simple cheat sheet, code snippet, plugins or tools I build things if it speeds me up.
-This led me to where I am today, the Chief Development Office in JPMorgan Chase where I continue to explore my passion for technology, engineering and tooling.
+This led me to where I am today in JPMorgan Chase where I continue to explore my passion for technology, engineering and tooling.
 If you have a frontend engineering or tooling question I will most likely have answers for it.

 Personally, driving is my passion - 0 to 60 mph in 4.3s from a stop light is more adrenaline rush than sky diving, also passionate about computing, animations and computer graphics, VFX, animated motion picture, graphics design, cartooning and game development!
 Who knows, a character I created might be in motion pictures someday.
 I like to get my hands on latest gadgets and experience them first hand.
 I love fine writing and have recently reignited my passion for fountain pens.
 Relentlessly writing with precision instruments like Shaeffer, Monteverde, TWISBI, Pilot, Nemosine with different colors and inks like Diamine and Iroshizuku Exotic Ink and more is so much fun.
 Rhodia dotPad - The only thing I write on.